Nehal-Naeem/Nehal-Naeem/README.md

 - ⚡ Fun fact: ...
 -->

-🏫 I am currently a third year student at UBC, pursuing a combined major in Business and Computer Science.
+🏫 Currently a rising senior @ Unoversity of British Columbia, Vancouver - Pursuing a combined major in Business Technology Management and Computer Science.

 📫 How to reach me: nehal.naeem2@gmail.com | https://www.linkedin.com/in/nehal-naeem/